Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Polynomial time algorithm

 We defer the proof of this statement for now and explain its consequences.
-As thin items are of value less than $\tau/36$, and each edge in $A_{\leq \ell}$ is a thin $\alpha$-edge of value at least $2\tau/5$, this implies that if layer $L_{i-1}$ is not collapsible then the number of blocking edges in $L_i$ must be quite large.
-This means that the number of blocking edges will grow quickly when the layers of the alternating tree are not collapsible.
-We now prove this in the next lemma.
+As thin items are of value less than $\tau/\beta = \tau/36$, and each edge in $A_{\leq \ell}$ is a thin $\alpha$-edge of value at least $\tau/\alpha = 2\tau/5$, this implies that $B_i$ must be quite large, using $|I_i| < \mu|P_{i-1}|$ from the fourth invariant.
+This means that the number of blocking edges will grow quickly as we prove in the next lemma.

 \begin{lemma}[Exponential growth] Assuming that $CLP(\tau)$ is feasible, at the beginning of the iterative step $|P_{i+1}| > 13|P_{\leq i}|/10$ for $i=0,\dots,\ell-1.$ \end{lemma}